WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_cql.md

 ### **Activities:**

-1. The L3 author creates an input CQL file for:
+1. The L3 author creates an input CQL Library for:
 * each Decision Table
 * each Scheduling Table
 * each Indicator